 “There is much uncertainty about the applicable legal requirements for AI, which creates challenges for lawyers to advise clients on relevant requirements.
 Congress is institutionally incapable of providing an effective legal framework, nor do we want them to try, because any statutes would be obsolete by the time the ink dries.
 It will therefore be the courts that decide legal issues for AI, but this process will take several years to resolve, so we must all live with uncertainty in the meantime.”

 Merchant aptly reiterates the ongoing and inevitable challenge of legislative developments keeping up with the rapid pace of innovation and AI development.
-Despite the foregoing, it is apparent that legislatures at the federal and state level are cognizant of the imminence to regulate AI, materializing in numerous regulations, and congressional discourse, the latter of which could lead to stricter policy governing AI use.
+Despite the foregoing, it is apparent that legislatures at the federal and state level have been cognizant of the imminence to regulate AI, materializing in numerous regulations, and congressional discourse.
+However, with the Trump administration now in power and a Republican-controlled Senate, the future of federally-mandated AI oversight remains to be seen.

-- 2022 Blueprint for an AI Bill of Rights: The Blueprint offers a framework for ethical AI development, emphasizing transparency, accountability and fairness.
-Although not legally binding nor enforceable, it serves as a set of principles aimed at protecting individuals from potential harms posed by AI systems.
+- (Now revoked) 2022 Blueprint for an AI Bill of Rights: This Biden-issued executive regulation offered a framework for ethical AI development.
+Although not legally binding nor enforceable, it served as a set of principles aimed at protecting individuals from potential harms posed by AI systems.

 - AI Insight Forums: Introduced by Senate Majority Leader Chuck Schumer in 2023, this was a series of closed-door meetings to guide Congress in crafting effective AI legislation.